yaagmurss/yaagmurss/README.md

 I'm **Yagmur**!

-Automation Developer with focus of scalability and sustainability.

 - 🎓 Engineering BS degree
 - 📈 Developed large scaled Rpa projects
 - 📈 5 years experience with RPA tools like UIpath